Emeraldugbeyide93/Sentiment-Analysis-of-Mobile-Banking-Applications/README.md

 ## Further Analysis

+## NOTE
-## NOTE: This is my first ever project on sentiment analysis and it was an interesting one.
+This is my first ever project on sentiment analysis and it was an interesting one.
 I hope these codes help someone out there as well.

 THANK YOU!